This post is about Italy’s Lake Tovel, a.k.a. Ladi do Tovel, Trentino, located in Adamello-Brenta Nature Park.

 How to reach Lago di Tovel

 You can also do this journey on train.
+It isn’t the easiest because of changing the train but it is possible.
 Get on North Italy’s Bologna – Brennero train line and change at the Trento train station.
 From Trento station, you need to get on the Trento – Malé electric railway to Dermulo.
 Email your hotel to check the best option to reach them from Dermulo station.

 To be close to Lago di Tovel, I recommend you stay in the nearby Val di Non (Non Valley).
 Lago di Tovel is in the nearby Tovel Valley, a.k.a.
 Val di Tovel.
 There is literally nothing there so I’d not recommend you to stay here.